Scrabble: Challenges

-Under tournament rules, a player may request to "hold" the opponent's play to consider challenging, provided that the opponent has not yet drawn replacement tiles.
-The holding player's clock still runs, and the opponent cannot draw replacement tiles for 15 seconds or until the hold is released but may draw tiles afterward (which must be kept separate).
-If a player successfully challenges, the opponent must reveal any replacement tiles before returning them to the bag.
+A fourth option, known as void or void challenge, is sometimes used in online versions of Scrabble, as well as related games such as Words with Friends.
+In this setting, unacceptable words are automatically rejected by the program.
+The player is then required to make a different play, with no penalty applied.

 Competitive play

 Club and tournament play

 Tens of thousands play club and tournament Scrabble worldwide.
 The rules and equipment in tournament Scrabble differ somewhat from those typically found in casual play.
-For example, all tournament (and most club) games are played with a game clock and a set time control, and are only between two players (or occasionally, two teams of players).
+For example, all tournament (and most club) games are played with a game clock and a set time control.
+Because luck is a more significant factor in 3- and 4-player games, tournament games always involve two players, or occasionally two teams of players.
 A player who goes overtime does not immediately lose the game (as in chess), but is instead assessed a 10-point penalty per minute.
 Also, the original wooden tiles are not allowed in tournaments as it is possible for players to "feel" the tiles in the bag (especially blank tiles); thus, molded plastic tiles are often used.
 Players are allowed tracking sheets containing the tile distribution, from which tiles can be crossed off as they are played.